COSC3020/quicksort-AaronATM/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-The worst case time complexity of this implementation is $\theta(n^2logn)$
+The worst case time complexity of this implementation is $\Theta(n^2logn)$

-Reasoning: The time complexity of the quicksortIterative() function is $\theta(n^2)$ as in the worst case, the pivot starting at array[high] is the largest number in the array and will need to be compared against the entire array once and again to be sorted properly.
-The worst-case time complexity of the part() function is $\theta(logn)$, since the array will be split in two regardless of how it is sorted.
+Reasoning: The time complexity of the quicksortIterative() function is $\Theta(n^2)$ as in the worst case, the pivot starting at array[high] is the largest number in the array and will need to be compared against the entire array once and again to be sorted properly.
+The worst-case time complexity of the part() function is $\Theta(logn)$, since the array will be split in two regardless of how it is sorted.